edmomot/edmomot.github.io/_posts/2025-06-28-automatically-update-deluge-listen-port-when-gluetun-vpn-updates.md

 `Setting "listen_ports" to: ('9', '9', '9', '9', '9', ' ', '9', '9', '9', '9', '9')`

-The port argument was interpeted as an array of characters.
+The port argument was interpreted as an array of characters.
 The correct format is to wrap in parentheses and comma-separate. `(1234, 1234)` instead of `1234 1234`.

 # Setup